 - Making brand training part of the new-hire process…and not just for marketing staff, for everyone, top to bottom.

-- Participating in nonmarketing meetings as new products, programs, and services are developed to ensure alignment with brand.
+- Participating in nonmarketing meetings as new products, programs, and services are developed to ensure brand and culture alignment.

 - Keeping tabs on competitors to ensure the brand is differentiated.

 - Running internal brand campaigns to align, inform, and inspire internal teams – they’re not just for external consumers!

 Aligning a culture around a brand is a process as cultural change has several stages, including the change of attitudes, the embrace of new beliefs, and, ultimately, the adoption of new behaviors.
 Remember, humans generally resist change.
 We like our routines.
 So this process is not one that should be taken lightly.

 Your culture and its manifestation across the customer journey is the one thing your competitors can’t steal.
 Yes, they can create a better ad campaign, spend more money, or launch a new website.
 But they can’t steal your soul.